 The purpose of this report is to underscore the impactful work being done across the state to prepare students for high-demand careers while supporting educators with teacher licensure, professional development, mentoring, and retention programs.
 We describe our methodology for how we conducted this research here.
 We present and summarize these data as described by districts during STAR reporting to PELSB.
+Two districts with CTE programs did not submit STAR data during the reporting window for 2024-2025, therefore we estimated there were approximately 54 fewer teachers reported than were actually teaching.
 During analysis, we noticed several errors made by districts (e.g., submitting the wrong teacher’s name, discrepancies in age, years of experience for the same teacher working at two different districts).
 That said, these data still have high face validity.
 We estimate a less than a 1% margin of error.

 Past Reports